 Immerse yourself in all things Aussie music at the Australian Music Vault.
 This exhibit inside the Arts Centre Melbourne has plenty of memorabilia, including concert posters and costumes worn by famous Australian performers.

-Melbourne is one of the world’s greatest live music cities – although we’re readjusting to life in a pandemic world, which means fewer crowds.
+Melbourne is one of the world’s greatest live music cities – and there are a lot of free gigs.

-Either way, there’s still plenty of free live music to be enjoyed across the city.
-There are so many live music venues in Melbourne, so the best way to find free gigs is to check out Beat (check the “free events” button to filter the free stuff).
+With so many live music venues in Melbourne, the best way to find free gigs is to check out Beat (check the “free events” button to filter the free stuff).
 They’ll list the best free entertainment in Melbourne on any given day.

 19. Tour Melbourne Town Hall